zenml-io/zenml-dashboard/README.md

 zenml deploy
 ```

-The above command deploys the dashboard in the [same process as the ZenML Server](https://docs.zenml.io/user-guide/starter-guide/switch-to-production), and automates a lot of the nitty gritties for you.
+The above command deploys the dashboard in the [same process as the ZenML Server](https://docs.zenml.io/user-guide/starter-guide/switch-to-production) and automates a lot of the nitty-gritty for you.

 However, the option to deploy standalone is also available. `yarn build` creates a build directory with a production build of the dashboard.
 Set up your favorite HTTP server so that a visitor to your site is served index.html.
 Here are [8 ways to deploy a React app for free](https://blog.logrocket.com/8-ways-deploy-react-app-free/) as a starting point.

-Just don't forget to the set the `REACT_APP_BASE_API_URL` environment variable!
+Just don't forget to set the `REACT_APP_BASE_API_URL` environment variable!

 # 🏄 User Experience